joelharkes/AspNetCore.Better.ConfigurationSources/readme.md

 # Better AspNetCore Configuration sources

-This project contains 2 additional configuration sources for AspNetCore.
+This project contains 2 additional configuration sources for AspNetCore:

+* Environment variables
+* Json Environment variable (like nodjs config).

+The goal of these projects was to ease the installation

 ## Environment Variables